 Disney on Ice is not technically a holiday event, but since it comes to Denver the first weekend of December each year, we just roll it in with our holiday events.

-This event is great for the whole family, and takes over the Pepsi Center!
+This event is great for the whole family, and completely takes over Ball Arena!